jhidalgo-utep/GeminiCryptoTrader/README.md

-# The Gemini Crypto Trader
+# Gemini Crypto Trader App

 ### How to start program
     1. Open your Terminal.